Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 Frequently Asked Questions

-How do I track process goals effectively?
+How do process goals interact with SMART goals?

 Can process goals reduce work-related stress and burnout?